renatols-jf/spboot-chassi/README.md

 - Create a configuration to log attached fields in their own fields.
 - Allow for `@OneOf` to accept values other than `String`.
 - Create further validations, such as the minimum and the maximum size.
 - Create a configuration to have some level of control in automatic logs and metrics.
-- Remove the need to call `.log()` for messages that have no attachment.
 - Evolve the way this framework interacts with Spring to remove the need for `@ComponentScan`
 - Allow extra tags in automatic metrics.
 - Create a configuration to stop the timer as soon as the domain logic is over (`Request#doProcess`)